A well-fitted helmet is crucial for every cyclist, whether you’re a beginner, experienced, or professional cyclist.

 Helmet breathability and ventilation

-Ventilation is one of the overlooked aspects when it comes to choosing a helmet.
-Most helmets today have between 10 to 30 air vents depending on the design.
+Ventilation is one of the overlooked aspects of choosing a helmet.
+Most helmets today have 10 to 30 air vents depending on the design.
 All-rounder helmets have more vents, while aero helmets have fewer.

 If you ride in cooler temperatures, you can get away with fewer air vents.
 But when it comes to hot and humid conditions, the more air vents, the better.

 Besides the number of vents, pay attention to the vent size too.

 Road bike helmets can cost anywhere from $50 to $200 today.
-Various factors affect the pricing, such as brand, weight, safety technologies, and even colors.
+Various factors, such as brand, weight, safety technologies, and even colors, affect the pricing.

 Here are some of my general observations when it comes to pricing.